ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 eBPF which stands for "extended Berkeley Packet Filter", is an in-kernel virtual machine that allows user space programs to be executed in the kernel directly after they succeeded several checks.

-It can be used to do network performance improvements, SDN, security improvements and to have a better kernel debugging / tracing on your systems.
+It can be used to achieve network performance improvements, SDN, security improvements and to have a better kernel debugging / tracing on your systems.
 In this article we’ll focus more on its use for analysis purposes.

-**NOTE**: in case I'll mention BPF, don't get confused I'm always referring to eBPF.
+**NOTE**: in case I will mention BPF, don't get confused I'm always referring to eBPF.

 **What so special about it?**